Learn about the main issues we advocate for and how you can help.

 Keeping IVF legal is very important to RESOLVE because it helps so many people resolve their infertility.
-For almost a decade, states around the country (as well as the federal government) have attempted to pass laws declaring that human life or “personhood” begins as soon as sperm fertilized an egg.
+For almost a decade, states around the country (as well as the federal government) have attempted to pass laws declaring that human life or “personhood” begins as soon as sperm fertilizes an egg.
 These so called personhood bills could make common fertility treatments like IVF illegal.
-Here’s how you can fight against Personhood.

-At RESOLVE, we believe that anyone struggling to build a family, including the LGBTQ+ community, should have access to all family building options and able to reach their resolution.
-Learn about RESOLVE’s LGBTQ+ legislation initiatives.
+At RESOLVE, we believe that anyone struggling to build a family, including the LGBTQ+ community, should have access to all family building options and are able to reach their resolution.

 Did you know that infertility discrimination is covered by the Americans with Disabilities Act?
 Just like pregnancy is protected, so too is infertility discrimination.
 In 1998, the U.S. Supreme Court stated that reproduction is a “major life activity” and conditions that interfere with reproduction should be regarded as disabilities per the American Disabilities Act.
 Based on recent settlements, the Equal Employment Opportunity Commission (EEOC) reinforces the rights of individuals undergoing fertility treatments to have their employers provide reasonable accommodations, including excused absences.
 Learn more about infertility discrimination at EEOC’s Enforcement Guidance on Pregnancy Discrimination and Related Issues (Section I (A)(3)(c).
 To file a complaint regarding infertility discrimination, visit https://www.eeoc.gov/employees/charge.cfm.